Taylor dispersion in arbitrarily shaped axisymmetric channels: Theory

-Note that, for $\beta=\gamma=0$, Equation \ref{eq:taylor_final} reduces to the simple result of Taylor-Aris dispersion for a uniform-radius cylinder\cite{Aris1956}.
+Note that, for $\beta=0$, Equation \ref{eq:taylor_final} reduces to the simple result of Taylor-Aris dispersion for laminar, fully-developed flow within cylindrical channel (with uniform-radius) \citep{Aris1956}.

 In the next section, we will use Equation \ref{eq:taylor_final} to develop a description of the development of the axial mean position of the solute and its axial variance.
-For now, we note the right-rand side of Equation \ref{eq:taylor_final} contains a prefactor for the second axial derivative $\frac{\partial^2\langle c\rangle}{\partial x^2}$ which has the form of a typical Taylor-Aris dispersion coefficient:
+For now, we note the RHS of Equation \ref{eq:taylor_final} contains a prefactor for the second axial derivative $\frac{\partial^2\langle c\rangle}{\partial x^2}$ which has the form of a typical Taylor-Aris dispersion coefficient:

-However, as we will discuss in the following sections, the coefficient $D_{\mathrm{eff}}$ is by itself not useful in predicting the time evolution of variance.
+In a cylindrical tube with constant radius, the axial variance grows linearly in time according to $2D_{\mathrm{eff}}t$, as $\beta=\gamma=0$ and the mean velocity correction due to $u_r\neq 0$ vanishes.
+However, we note that the coefficient $D_{\mathrm{eff}}$ is by itself not useful in predicting the time evolution of axial variance when the cross-section is varying in space.
 This is true even for the simple case of linearly converging or diverging channel (i.e., $\beta=\mathrm{Constant}$).
-The reason for this is that development of the solute zone variance is a strong function of the advective operator on the left-hand side.
+The reason for this is that development of the solute zone variance is a strong function of the advective operator on the left-hand side (LHS).
 These advective gradients can stretch or shrink the variance as the solute navigates through contractions and expansions, respectively.